 - Giving up too early

-- Making home eduction too much like school education
+- Making home education too much like school education

 - Insisting children finish all their homework, even if they know the material